Don’t be caught on the wrong side of an attack

 - In the race against time, the MTD will lose the race with the hacker when the compromise occurs.
 Consider this, while the cloud based MTD is trying to determine friend or foe, the bad guy has already disabled network access to the MTD and goes about his dirty business while your device is left unaware that it is under attack.

 - Your mobile device is really your most personal computer, and the privacy concerns of sending so much personal data to a cloud service is a show-stopper.
-But having this as a functional component of an architecture leads to the inevitable discussion about monetizing the data.
-We never have and never will sell user data, something the other MTD cannot say.

 - The solution is hopelessly historic — it can’t protect against as-yet unknown (or zero-day) exploits.